deadlydog/deadlydog.github.io/_posts/2014-04-25-adding-a-wpf-settings-page-to-the-tools-options-dialog-window-for-your-visual-studio-extension.md

   - Windows Forms
   - WPF
 ---
 I recently created my first Visual Studio extension, [Diff All Files](http://visualstudiogallery.msdn.microsoft.com/d8d61cc9-6660-41af-b8d0-0f8403b4b39c), which allows you to quickly compare the changes to all files in a TFS changeset, shelveset, or pending changes (Git support coming soon).
-One of the first challenges I faced when I started the project was where to display my extension&#8217;s settings to the user, and where to save them.&#160; My first instinct was to create a new Menu item to launch a page with all of the settings to display, since the wizard you go through to create the project has an option to automatically add a new Menu item the Tools menu.&#160; After some Googling though, I found the more acceptable solution is to create a new section within the Tools -> Options window for your extension, as this will also allow the user to [import and export your extension’s settings](http://msdn.microsoft.com/en-us/library/bb166176.aspx).
+One of the first challenges I faced when I started the project was where to display my extension&#8217;s settings to the user, and where to save them.
+My first instinct was to create a new Menu item to launch a page with all of the settings to display, since the wizard you go through to create the project has an option to automatically add a new Menu item the Tools menu.
+After some Googling though, I found the more acceptable solution is to create a new section within the Tools -> Options window for your extension, as this will also allow the user to [import and export your extension’s settings](http://msdn.microsoft.com/en-us/library/bb166176.aspx).

 ### Adding a grid or custom Windows Forms settings page

-Luckily I found this [Stack Overflow answer that shows a Visual Basic example of how to do this](http://stackoverflow.com/a/6247183/602585), and links to [the MSDN page that also shows how to do this in C#](http://msdn.microsoft.com/en-us/library/bb166195.aspx).&#160; The MSDN page is a great resource, and it shows you everything you need to create your settings page as either a Grid Page, or a Custom Page using Windows Forms (FYI: when it says to add a UserControl, it means a System.Windows.Forms.UserControl, not a System.Windows.Controls.UserControl).&#160; My extension’s settings page needed to have buttons on it to perform some operations, which is something the Grid Page doesn’t support, so I had to make a Custom Page.&#160; I first made it using Windows Forms as the page shows, but it quickly reminded me how out-dated Windows Forms is (no binding!), and my settings page would have to be a fixed width and height, rather than expanding to the size of the users Options dialog window, which I didn’t like.
+Luckily I found this [Stack Overflow answer that shows a Visual Basic example of how to do this](http://stackoverflow.com/a/6247183/602585), and links to [the MSDN page that also shows how to do this in C#](http://msdn.microsoft.com/en-us/library/bb166195.aspx).
+The MSDN page is a great resource, and it shows you everything you need to create your settings page as either a Grid Page, or a Custom Page using Windows Forms (FYI: when it says to add a UserControl, it means a System.Windows.Forms.UserControl, not a System.Windows.Controls.UserControl).
+My extension’s settings page needed to have buttons on it to perform some operations, which is something the Grid Page doesn’t support, so I had to make a Custom P160; I first made it using Windows Forms as the page shows, but it quickly reminded me how out-dated Windows Forms is (no binding!), and my settings page would have to be a fixed width and height, rather than expanding to the size of the users Options dialog window, which I didn’t like.

 ### Adding a custom WPF settings page

-The steps to create a Custom WPF settings page are the same as for [creating a Custom Windows Forms Page](http://msdn.microsoft.com/en-us/library/bb166195.aspx), except instead having your settings control inherit from System.Forms.DialogPage (steps 1 and 2 on that page), it needs to inherit from **Microsoft.VisualStudio.Shell.UIElementDialogPage**.&#160; And when you create your User Control for the settings page’s UI, it will be a WPF System.Windows.Controls.UserControl.&#160; Also, instead of overriding the Window method of the DialogPage class, you will override the Child method of the UIElementDialogPage class.
+The steps to create a Custom WPF settings page are the same as for [creating a Custom Windows Forms Page](http://msdn.microsoft.com/en-us/library/bb166195.aspx), except instead having your settings control inherit from System.Forms.DialogPage (steps 1 and 2 on that page), it needs to inherit from **Microsoft.VisualStudio.Shell.UIElementDialogPage**.
+And when you create your User Control for the settings page’s UI, it will be a WPF System.Windows.Controls.UserContro0; Also, instead of overriding the Window method of the DialogPage class, you will override the Child method of the UIElementDialogPage class.

 Here’s a sample of what the Settings class might look like: